 This research is supported by you, our readers, through our independently chosen links, which earn us a commission with no extra cost to you.
 Learn More

-Some think that after being diagnosed with arthritis or fibromyalgia, one can say goodbye to peaceful sleep.
+Some people think that after being diagnosed with arthritis or fibromyalgia, they can say goodbye to a peaceful sleep.

 Because chronic pain can mess with sleep quality really bad.

 But the good news is, the right treatment and the right mattress can help alleviate musculoskeletal pain.
-So, if you suffer from this type of pain, check out my reviews of 5 best mattresses for arthritis and fibromyalgia and get ready to find a worthy option for yourself.
+So, if you suffer from this type of pain, check out this guide on how to choose the best mattress for arthritis and fibromyalgia and get ready to find a worthy option for yourself.

 A Quick Preview